TimothySchelz/cs3500/Snake/Resources/README.txt

 Current Issues:
 Client Always seems to crash after a few frames (Check protocol and then ask TAs about it)

-Implent random snake generation and make sure that it doesn't generate a snake on something else.

-Got a weird outOfBounds Exception when snake left bottom of board (it might have just been the snake eating through a food on the wall and then moving through it)
+Got a weird outOfBounds Exception when snake left bottom of board (it might have just been the snake eating through a food on the wall and then moving through it, in which case, this was resolved.)

 The new client closes when you hit 'q'